 Written by Andrew, guest writer for EHN Canada, film nerd, and crossword enthusiast.

 When I was small, I would often wake up to find candy and small toys underneath my pillow.
 Where they came from wasn’t a mystery.
 My father, coming home after I went to sleep, would sneak into my room to leave packs of gum and sour gummies for me to find when I woke up.
-This weekly occurrence would coincide with the evenings during which he was at “meetings” that I assumed were work-related.
+This weekly occurrence would coincide with the evenings during which he was at “meetings” that I had always assumed were work-related.

 It wasn’t until I was well into my teens that I connected the dots: these were AA meetings he was attending, and the treats were a sort of apology for being away from home so many nights.
 His alcohol use disorder, I would find out, nearly tore our family apart.
 As a baby, my mother left him after a drunken car accident, and only took him back after he promised to never drink again—a promise he has kept ever since.

 This realization instilled in me a fear that I would follow in my father’s footsteps.
 It was also around this time that I was beginning to come to another realization: I was, and am, gay.
 And it was this risk factor that was likely the greatest contributor to my own addiction.
-It’s a reality faced by many in the LGBTQ+ community: the increased likelihood of addiction, whether its smoking, alcohol, or drugs.
+It’s a reality faced by many in the 2SLGBTQ+ community: the increased likelihood of addiction, whether its smoking, alcohol, or drugs.
 But why?
 Let’s explore five reasons that can help us understand.

-(1) LGBTQ+ Individuals Often Experience Early Emotional Trauma
+1. 2SLGBTQ+ Individuals Often Experience Early Emotional Trauma

-Like most LGBTQ+ people, I knew there was something different about me very early on—and so did my parents.
+Like most 2SLGBTQ+ people, I knew there was something different about me very early on—and so did my parents.
 My predilection for playing with dolls and slipping into my sister’s denim skirt gave it away by the time I started kindergarten.
 This resulted in snide comments from my sister and derision from my parents.
 Other young LGBTQ+ people, however, have it much worse, including emotional and physical abuse, being kicked out of the house, and even attempts at conversion therapy.

 This trauma beginning at a young age often manifests itself in earlier experimentation with smoking, drinking, and drug use—anything to dull the pain or to forget it, even for a short time.
 The National LGBT Health Education Center says, “substance use among LGBT people is often a coping strategy for trauma-related symptoms and can be associated with poor self-care, including compromised engagement in care for HIV treatment and prevention.”[2]

 Sometimes I feel like the amount of depression and anxiety in my family is single-handedly keeping big pharma in business.
-While there is certainly a case to be made for inheriting mental health disorders from our families, members of the LGBTQ+ community have a higher chance of suffering from depression.
+While there is certainly a case to be made for inheriting mental health disorders from our families, members of the 2SLGBTQ+ community have a higher chance of suffering from depression.

 “Gay men are three times more likely to experience depression compared to the general adult population,” says the American Journal of Men’s Health (AJMH).[3]
 And the rates are similar across the spectrum, with the Anxiety and Depression Association of America stating that, “somewhere between 30 and 60 percent of lesbians, gay men, bisexuals, or transgender people deal with anxiety and depression at some point in their lives.
 That rate is 1.5-to-2.5 times higher than that of their straight or gender-conforming counterparts.”[4]